 Gerard has published and lectured on various local governmental law, public sector deferred compensation and exempt organization (§501(c)(3)) topics and has served as Special Assistant State’s Attorney.

-Gerard E. Dempsey graduated from Xavier University in 1962 with an A.B. degree, earned an L.L.B. degree from Harvard University Law School in 1965, and then served for two years as a law clerk in the Illinois Appellate Court (1st District).
-He has been admitted to the bars of the State of Illinois, the U.S. District Court, Northern District of Illinois, and the United States Tax Court.
+Gerard graduated from Xavier University in 1962 with an A.B. degree and earned an L.L.B. degree from Harvard University Law School in 1965.
+Following his L.L.B degree, Gerard served for two years as a law clerk in the Illinois Appellate Court (1st District).
+Gerard is admitted to practice in the state of Illinois, the U.S. District Court for the Northern District of Illinois and the United States Tax Court.

-Updated a chapter on “Dismissal and Suspension Procedures" for the practice handbook on Illinois School Law published by the Illinois Institute of Continuing Legal Education,
+- Updated a chapter on “Dismissal and Suspension Procedures,” Illinois School Law, Illinois Institute of Continuing Legal Education

-Updated a chapter on “Punitive and Compensatory Damages" for the practice handbook on Conflicts of Interest and Liability of Illinois Elected Officials published by the Illinois Municipal League.
+- Updated a chapter on “Punitive and Compensatory Damages,” Conflicts of Interest and Liability of Illinois Elected Officials, Illinois Municipal League